aiidalab/aiidalab-on-azure/README.md

 Provide the *Client ID* and *Client Secret*  when prompted in step 5 of [setting up the deployment directory](#4-create-the-aiidalab-terraform-deployment-directory).

+_See the [zero-to-jupyterhub documentation](https://zero-to-jupyterhub.readthedocs.io/en/stable/administrator/authentication.html#github) for more information on how to configure authentication via GitHub._

 ### Azure AD Single-Sign-On (SSO)

+_This part of the documentation was partially adapted from [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-web-app-sign-user-app-registration?tabs=python#register-an-app-by-using-the-azure-portal)._

-Follow these steps to register your deployment with your Azure Active Directory and thus enable users to access your deployment via Azure SSO.
+Follow these steps to register your deployment with your Azure Active Directory (AD) and thus enable users to access your deployment through Azure SSO.

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Search for and select *Active Directory*.